-Below are the Advent and Christmas season services that Christ Episcopal Church offers to all - those who come each Sunday, those who visit more seasonally, and those who have never entered our doors.
+Below are the Advent and Christmas season services that Christ Episcopal Church offers to all - those who join us each Sunday, those who visit more seasonally, and those who have never entered our doors.
 And although we may need to do so virtually these days, the value of worship never diminishes.
 We welcome each and every one of you, always, and wish you all a most blessed and healthy season.

-Christmas Day Eucharist will take place in Old Brick.
-This is a truly exceptional service, so as the hymnist suggested, “Come and worship… worship Christ, the new-born King!”
+Christmas Day Eucharist is a truly exceptional service, so as the hymnist suggested, “Come and worship… worship Christ, the new-born King!”

 First Sunday After Christmas

-On this Sunday morning, we will have our usual Holy Eucharist service times of 8:00 and 10:30 a.m.
+On this Sunday morning, we will have our Holy Eucharist service time of 10:00 a.m.

 New Year's Day Eucharist

-We will gather in Old Brick on this first morning of the new calendar year, and join in celebrating the beginning of this New Year with a Holy Eucharist and prayers for a healthy and peaceful 2020.
+We will gather online for this first morning of the new calendar year, and collectively begin this New Year with a Holy Eucharist and prayers for a healthier and more peaceful 2021.

 Feel free to contact us if you have any questions.

-Begin the Advent season with Holy Eucharist at 8:00 and 10:30 a.m. in New Brick.
+Begin the Advent season with us as we livestream from New Brick.

 Rosemary Service of Remembrance: